Confused? Full of Questions?

 The reality of the mediation process is that the length of time to complete the process is in your hands.
 Most couples who contact me end-up mediating the same week or the following week; others have more challenging schedules, and it takes longer to have the first session.

 I allocate up to 3-hours for the first session.
-From my experience doing hundreds of mediations, the vast majority (in my estimation over 70%) are resolved in our first session – even when issues concerning minor children are discussed and negotiated.
+From my experience doing hundreds of mediations, the vast majority (in my estimation between 65% - 70%) are resolved in our first session – even when issues concerning minor children are discussed and negotiated.
 By combining my extensive background and experience as an attorney, mediator, and psychotherapist, I can guide couples through the mediation sessions and avoid them unnecessarily being pulled off-course.

 After the issues are resolved, I then draft the appropriate settlement agreement(s).
 At that point, the timing is again in your hands.
 Some couples take a long time to review and requested changes to the agreement(s); other couple are very proactive and responsive with changes or approvals.